Ridhwana/rails/guides/source/active_record_querying.md

 Filtering Records
 -----------------

-The [`where`][] method allows you to specify conditions to limit the records returned, representing the `WHERE`-part of the SQL statement.
-Conditions can either be specified as a string, array, or hash.
+The [`where`][] method allows you to specify conditions to filter the records returned, representing the `WHERE` part of the SQL statement.
+Conditions can be specified as a string, array, or hash.

 ### Pure String Conditions